oranbramble/About-Me/README.md

 # **About Me**

 My name is Oran Bramble, a recent Computer Science graduate from the University of Southampton.
-From this degree, I completed many projects and learnt many new things.
-For a few of my projects, see them below.
+Having been studying Computer Science ever since I was 13, I have a vast knowledge base and have completed many projects.
+Most however, were pretty rookie and have been ommited here for my own dignity.
+For a few of my more successful ones plus current undertakings, see the repositories below:

 Current Projects:

+- ROTA

+Previous Projects  🎊:

 - Third Year Independent Project
 - Recommender Systems

-Previous Projects:

 - Distributed File System
 - Cloud application